monk-io/docs/docs/community/index.md

 ## Rewards

 You can earn from $25 to $3000 one-time rewards for submitting content and bug reports.
-You can earn up to $2550 a month for publishing and maintaining a popular Kit! 🤑

 ## General Rules